This Florida double wide is beautifully decorated in a great contemporary style.

 Richard gave the screened room a modern look by replacing the screens with floor-to-ceiling windows.
 Going from screen to window instantly adds style and function, especially for a Florida room.

-Richard was kind enough to give us a breakdown of the cost for the new lanai.
+Richard was kind enough to give us a breakdown of the cost of the new lanai.

 “We replaced the room with vinyl windows, placing the windows to the floor.
 That created a floating modern space.
 Our installer said he never installed windows to the floor, so I went to the fabricator with him and we created four tracks for four connecting windows that slide up and down with ease.
 Then to soften the feel the cement floor we used Ikea interlocking exterior wood tile.
 Finally, we replaced the home depot cushions with custom made so that we could truly relax in comfort.”